Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Empirical Application

-Based on unconditional means (and marginal variances) of the regimes (presented in Table~\ref{tab:regimes} in Appendix~\ref{sec:characteristics}), the post-Financial crisis regime is characterized by negative (but volatile) output gap as well as lower inflation, oil price inflation, and interest rate variable than the pre-Financial crisis regime, which is characterized by positive output gap.
-The post-Financial crisis regime also exhibits higher kurtosis and overall volatility than the pre-Financial crisis regime.
+Based on the unconditional means and marginal standard deviations of the regimes (presented in Table~\ref{tab:regimes} in Appendix~\ref{sec:characteristics}), the post-Financial crisis regime is characterized by negative but volatile output gap as well as lower inflation, oil price inflation, and interest rate interest rate than the pre-Financial crisis regime, which is characterized by positive output gap.
+The post-Financial crisis regime also exhibits higher kurtosis and overall volatility than the pre-Financial crisis regime (in all of the variables).
 Details on the characteristics of the regimes are discussed in Appendix~\ref{sec:characteristics}.
-For the ease of communication, we will refer to the first regime as the low-growth post-Financial crisis regime and the second regime as the high-growth pre-Financial crisis regime without explicitly reminding that the classification is not a strict one: both regimes obtain large mixing weights before and after the Financial crisis, while both regimes also prevail during expansions and recessions.